TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 **Baseline scoring is ~8/20 (40% +/-8% with feedback, 28% +/- 11% without feedback) from yesterday.**

 **Commentary:**
 - These results are showing that there is a HUGE amount of noise.
-Because the “Attempt 1 Only Success Rate” and “Turn 1 Only Success Rate” should be equivalent, and they are falling outside their 95% confidence bounds, indicating that just doing 3 runs is not capturing the mean of the distribution…
+Because the "Attempt 1 Only Success Rate" and "Turn 1 Only Success Rate" should be equivalent, and they are falling outside their 95% confidence bounds, indicating that just doing 3 runs is not capturing the mean of the distribution…
 - I re-ran the tests with 10 runs of each, and now the results are within each other's confidence bounds for single turn/attempt, which is good.
 However, the error is so high that distinguishing the two runs is very difficult.
 - IMPLICATION: Ablating some kind of MCTS will be almost impossible to see in the noise...